 It seems that, in my previous home, I lived in a fairly small cage with a human who was always nearby.
 While I was fond of her, I never got any out-of-cage time and didn`t get to meet many other people.
 All of this left me with a narrow comfort zone.
 I also have a natural flight response when I`m scared.
 Since I never learned to fly very well, this has left me panicking, running, and hiding when something pushes me out of that comfort zone.

 I`ve made some bird friends -- Poicephalus, like me -- in foster care.
 We spend supervised time together.
 It seems that I was removed from contact with other birds at a very early age, so this is another new experience for me.
 I`ve learned to share food and preening duties, and the experience has been rewarding for me.
 I`ve found that I like to be around other birds in separate cages, with occasional supervised playdates.
-I do like to roughhouse a little, so you should keep me away from smaller or timid birds -- also from bigger birds who might get the better of me.
+Like all Poicephalus, I do like to roughhouse a little, so you should keep me away from smaller or timid birds -- also from bigger birds who might get the better of me.

 Mickaboo`s avian veterinarians say that I`m a healthy bird, even though I am still pretty skittish about going to the doctor.
 We`re all hopeful that I`ll continue to learn how to live in a human world and enjoy life more.
 It will just take time and a little patience.